AliAktanACAR/Atlas/README.md

 | [`PurePursuit/`](src/PurePursuit/) | Pure Pursuit path following |
 | [`examples/`](src/examples/) | Example projects and sample code |

 ---

+# ❓ FAQ

+**Is Atlas ready for use in a competition robot right now?**
+Atlas is under active development.
+Some modules are still marked as in-progress on the roadmap, so it's best to check the version roadmap above before relying on a specific feature in a competition setting.

+**Does Atlas work with both VEX V5 and FRC?**
+Yes — the core math, odometry, and control modules are designed to be platform-agnostic where possible, with platform-specific glue code kept separate so it's easy to adapt Atlas to either ecosystem.

+**Can I use just one module without pulling in the whole library?**
+Yes.
+Every module under `src/` is built to be as independent as possible, so you can, for example, use only the PID controller without bringing in the path-following code.

+**Where should I start if I'm new to odometry?**
+Start with the [Documentation](#-documentation) table above — it's ordered as a learning path, beginning with "What Is Odometry?" and building up to the math behind Atlas.

+---

 # 🤝 Contributing

 Contributions of any kind are welcome.
 If you find a bug, have an idea for an improvement, or would like to implement a new feature, feel free to open an issue or submit a pull request.

+A few things that help keep contributions smooth:

+* Check open issues before starting work to avoid duplicate effort.
+* Keep pull requests focused on a single feature or fix where possible.
+* Add or update relevant documentation under `docs/` when introducing new concepts or modules.
+* Follow the existing structure and naming conventions used in the `src/` layout.

+Whether it's fixing a typo, improving a doc page, or adding a new algorithm, all contributions help move the project forward.

+---

+# 🙏 Acknowledgments

+Atlas is inspired by the broader competitive robotics community — including the odometry, motion control, and path-following work shared publicly by VEX and FRC teams over the years.
+Thanks to everyone who contributes code, documentation, issues, and ideas to help this project grow.

 ---